mjtamlyn/ayb-notes/b-apache-cassandra-analytics.md

 You can specify ONE, QUORUM or ALL depending on how you want to store things.
 ALL will never work if it's "ok".

 ## Multiple datacenter aware

+The write goes everywhere (eventually).

+## Use cases

+Session stores: Read dominated, updates and it probably fits in RAM.
+Distribute for availability.